-Since January 2018 Fulford School follows the new regulations relating to CEIAG and the 8 Gatsby Benchmarks of Good Practice:-
+Since January 2018 schools have had to follow new regulations relating to CEIAG and to be compliant with the 8 Gatsby Benchmarks of Good Practice:-

 - 1. A stable careers programme

 - 2. Learning from career and labour market information

 - 3. Addressing the needs of each pupil

 - 4. 4 linking curriculum learning to careers

 - 5. Encounters with employers and employees

 - 6. Experiences of workplaces

 - 7. Encounters with further and higher education

 - 8. Personal guidance